Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 #### Part I

 Join us for part 1 of 2 of our Getting Into Docker Workshop Series, where we will take an existing simple app and Dockerize it.
-The workshop will begin with a 20-minute overview of the concepts run through the concepts of Docker before we jump into Dockerizing an app, then using Compose to build and run it.
+We will take an existing simple app and Dockerize it.
+The workshop will begin with a 20-minute overview of the concepts of Docker before we jump into Dockerizing an app, then using Compose to build and run it.

 // Set up before the Event //
 Docker installed in working (5-10 minutes)